wibitchain/dslink/docs/implementation.md

 ### Light Node

 A light node is a node that retains the ability to independently resolve DIDs without relying on a trusted party or trusted assertions by other nodes, while minimizing the amount of bandwidth and data required to do so.
-Light nodes run a copy of the target system's blockchain node and fetch only minimal Sidetree data required to create an independent lookup table that enables just-in-time resolution of DIDs.
+Light nodes run a copy of the target system's blockchain node and fetch only minimal DsLink data required to create an independent lookup table that enables just-in-time resolution of DIDs.

 > NOTE: Light node support is in development.